 Under the ABL agreement, to determine interest due, we can elect to base the rate on the alternate base rate (prime rate, NYFRB rate or adjusted LIBOR for one-month period) plus 0.5% to 1.0%, depending on the amount of borrowings outstanding, or an adjusted LIBOR rate for a period of one, two, three or six months as we select plus 1.50% to 2.0%, depending on the amount of borrowings outstanding.
-The interest rate we were paying as of February 25, 2017 was 2.5%.
+No interest rate was applicable as of May 27, 2017 as the ABL was not drawn.
 We also pay a commitment fee equal to 0.375% if the average utilized portion is less than or equal to 50%, or 0.25% if the utilized portion is greater than 50% of availability.